 Spaying or neutering your cats is a responsible action taken by loving pet owners.
 Unless you’re a breeder, you’re risking putting kittens out into an unforgiving world.
 Many people want a cute kitten until it starts to grow up and become a burden.

 Luckily, in recent years, more information and affordable options have been given to owners everywhere.
-So, instead of worrying about financial implications associated with this surgery, owners can find options that work best for them.
+So, instead of worrying about the financial implications associated with this surgery, owners can find options that work best for them.

 What Happens During the Surgery?